-Persisting global uncertainties and the economic slowdown in both mainland China and Macau brought many challenges to the banking industry in Macau in 2016.
-In the difficult operating environment, Macau Branch continued to follow Hang Seng Bank's long-term sustainable growth strategy by further leveraging its strong financial fundamentals, unique market positioning and service excellence culture.
-Macau Branch upheld prudent credit risk management principles to maintain satisfactory asset quality in its lending and investment portfolios.
+The global economy regained momentum in 2017.
+However, the impact of ongoing economic transition in mainland China and uncertainty over future international trade policies continued to create challenges for the banking industry in Macau.
+Against this backdrop, the Macau Branch (Branch) continued to follow Hang Seng Bank's long-term sustainable growth strategy by further capitalising on its strong financial fundamentals, unique market positioning and service excellence culture.
+The Branch maintained prudent credit risk management principles to uphold satisfactory asset quality in its lending and investment portfolios.

-The principal activities of Macau Branch during 2016 were the provision of banking services to both commercial and personal customers, including diversified deposit and trade finance services, cross-border renminbi trade services, mortgage loans, corporate lending, remittances & foreign exchange, bills collection and insurance agency services.
-As of 31 December 2016, Macau Branch's customer deposits and customer loans were MOP 3,009 million and MOP 12,063 million respectively.
-Profit after tax was MOP 149 million for the year.
+The principal activities of the Branch during 2017 were the provision of banking services to commercial and personal customers, including diversified deposit and trade finance services, cross-border renminbi trade services, mortgage loans, corporate lending, remittances and foreign exchange, bills collection, and insurance agency services.
+As at 31 December 2017, customer deposits and customer loans were MOP2,833 million and MOP13,019 million respectively.
+Profit after tax was MOP 165 million for the year.

-Macau Branch will continue to refine its customer segmentation strategy and strengthen client engagement by developing products and services that align with the evolving lifestyles and needs of different customer segments.
-Macau Branch remains committed to maintaining high standards of corporate governance.
+Looking ahead, the Branch will continue to refine its customer segmentation strategy and strengthen client engagement by developing products and services that align with the evolving lifestyles and needs of different customer segments, while upholding high standards of corporate governance that are in the best interests of its customers, shareholders and other stakeholders.

-Macau Branch would like to take this opportunity to express sincere appreciation for the continued strong support it has received from various government authorities, customers, industry peers and staff.
+The Branch management would also like to take this opportunity to express their sincere appreciation for the continued strong support they have received from various government authorities, customers, industry peers and staff.